Nanhu-AI-Lab/MSViT/README.md

 For help or issues using this git, please submit a GitHub issue.

-For other communications related to this git, please contact huawei@cnaeit.com, yangyangshu@usw.edu.au or zhouchenlin19@mails.ucas.ac.cn.
+For other communications related to this git, please contact huawei@cnaeit.com, yangyang.shu@unsw.edu.au or zhouchenlin19@mails.ucas.ac.cn.